 We have covered the set up process in of how to use a bike pump, now we wanted to discuss how to pump up a bike tyre, covering both the attaching and detaching process.
-Whether you have a presta valve or a Schrader valve, we have you covered.
-So with that being said let have a look at how to use a bike pump.
+Knowing how to do this is a incredibly useful skill for any cyclist and a basic element of cycle maintenance and repair.
+Whether you have a Presta valve or a Schrader valve, we have you covered.
+So with that being said let have a look at how to pump bike tyres.

 How To Pump Up a Bike Tyre- Attaching: